akanix42/meteor-css-modules/README.md

 You can also use any archMatching option (the default is 'web', or client-side only processing).
 To only allow server-side processing, set `"specificArchitecture": "os"`.

+## Setting up Development

+If you opt to develop with this package, note that Meteor will likely throw errors if you attempt to directly place this package in the packages folder.
+Instead, run the prepare.cmd (on Windows, or make a similar script for Linux/Mac) to copy only the package files to a new directory and symlink that into your packages folder.
+If you don't, Meteor may freak out about the test files that are included with this repository.

 ## History